 Pharmacists are often open late and on weekends, and there are always some open over Bank Holidays.

-If your local GP or pharmacy closes over the Easter holidays, it’s important to make sure you’re covered by ordering and collecting prescriptions while services are still open.
+If your local GP or pharmacy closes over the May bank holidays, it’s important to make sure you’re covered by ordering and collecting prescriptions while services are still open.

 Bear in mind that a repeat prescription request will take your GP practice a few days to process, so act early to make sure it’s available for collection well in advance.

-There will still be many pharmacies open over the bank holiday weekend.
-You can view the Easter opening hours for all pharmacies in Bristol, North Somerset and South Gloucestershire below.
+There will still be many pharmacies open over the bank holiday weekends.
+You can view the early and late May bank holiday opening hours for all pharmacies in Bristol, North Somerset and South Gloucestershire below.